 - Education: Capella University, pursuing her Doctorate, M.S. in Human Services; Clark Atlanta University, B.S. in Community Health and Preventive Medicine; Purdue University Global, M.P.H.

 Ms. Gilmore-Byrd is passionate about improving the overall health and human services offered to those who are most susceptible to disparities.
 She also serves Brevard County, FL, as a Guardian Ad Litem and Certified Mediator.
-In addition to her faculty work and dedicated volunteering, she has served on Rasmussen College’s Diversity and Inclusion Committee and conducts all the Cultural and Diversity trainings for incoming Guardian Ad Litems in the county.
+In addition to her faculty work and dedicated volunteering, she has served on Rasmussen University’s Diversity and Inclusion Committee and conducts all the Cultural and Diversity trainings for incoming Guardian Ad Litems in the county.

 - School of Design